 Ocean Frontier Institute, Department of Biology, Dalhousie University, B3H 4R2, Canada

+Australian Institute of Marine Science, Townsville, Queensland, Australia.

 Abstract

 Coral reef fisheries supply nutritious catch to tropical coastal communities, where the quality of reef seafood is determined by both the rate of biomass production and nutritional value of reef fishes.
-Yet our understanding of reef fisheries has largely used fish biomass, rather than individual growth (i.e. biomass production) and nutrient concentration (i.e. nutritional valuereef fish), limiting the ability of management to protect fisheries productivity and nutritious catches.
-Here, we use modelled growth coefficients and nutrient concentrations to understand the nutrient productivity of coral reef fishes, and combine these predictionswith surveys from four tropical countries to examine the distribution of fishery services among trophic groups.
-Species’ growth coefficients were associated with size-linked nutrients (calcium, iron, selenium, zinc), but not total nutrient density, showing that both slow- and fast-growing species can be nutritious for people.
-We integrated these values with fish abundance data, we find thatto show that herbivorous species dominated standing biomass, biomass turnover, and nutrient production on most reefs.
-Such bottom-heavy trophic distributions of nutrients were observed across fishing and benthic composition gradients.
-Management restrictions that promote sustainability of low-trophic--level species , including time, gear, and area restrictions, can help to protect biomass and nutrient production from reef fisheries.
+Yet our understanding of reef fisheries typically uses targets of total reef fish biomass rather than individual growth (i.e. biomass production) and nutrient (i.e. nutritional value of reef fish), limiting the ability of management to sustain the productivity of nutritious catches.
+Here, we use modelled growth coefficients and nutrient concentrations to develop a new metric of nutrient productivity of coral reef fishes.
+We then evaluate this metric with underwater visual surveys of reef fish assemblages from four tropical countries to examine nutrient productivity of reef fish food webs.
+Species’ growth coefficients were associated with size-linked nutrients (calcium, iron, selenium, and zinc), but not total nutrient density, showing that both slow- and fast-growing species can be nutritious for people.
+When integrated with fish abundance data, we find that herbivorous species typically dominate standing biomass, biomass turnover, and nutrient production on coral reefs.
+Such bottom-heavy trophic distributions of nutrients were consistent across gradients of fishing pressure and benthic composition.
+We conclude that management restrictions that promote sustainability of herbivores and other low trophic-level species can sustain biomass and nutrient production from reef fisheries that is critical to the food security of over 500 million people in the tropics.

 Introduction

-Measuring the structure and composition of ecological communities provides insights into how energy and nutrients flow through food webs [1,2], and reveals impacts of anthropogenic stressors on ecosystem services [3,4].
-Many aquatic ecosystems provide services through fisheries [5], particularly in the tropics where coastal habitats such as coral reefs contribute to local food systems [6].
-Much of our understanding of how coral reef fishes contribute to fisheries is based on studies measuring fish biomass at one point in time in multiple places, such as regional analyses that reveal how fish assemblage composition changes along gradients in fishing pressure [7,8] and abiotic processes, such as temperature [9].
-However, fish biomass is a static snapshot of a coral reef assemblage that fails to capture the growth of targeted populations [10,11], which determinesdetermines the rate of biomass production, and turnover over days and years [12].
-Analyses of fish biomass also overlook social aspects of reef fisheries, such as the nutritional quality of fisheries catches [13], limiting the usefulness of biomass in quantifying fisheries contributions to food and nutrition security.
-Considering associations between production of biomass and nutrients, and how these processes vary between fish species, will more accurately capture potential fisheries service contributions in tropical food systems.
+Measuring the structure and composition of ecological communities provides insights into how energy and nutrients flow through food webs [1,2], and how these processes support ecosystem services to society.
+Many aquatic ecosystems provide services through fisheries [3], such as nutrition, food security and coastal livelihoods, that can vary regionally in response to interacting human and environmental drivers, and social-cultural contexts.
+Our understanding of variation in ecosystem services has developed, in part, through large-scale comparative studies of community structure along human and environmental gradients [4,5], helping to uncover fishing-induced biomass depletion [5,6] and biodiversity declines [6].

+Such ‘space-for-time’ analyses are particularly informative in the tropics, where highly diverse ecological communities provide essential ecosystem services, but management is often data-limited.
+For example, coral reefs support important local food systems for an estimated 500 million people worldwide [7], and much of our understanding of how coral reef fishes contribute to fisheries is based on ecological surveys that measure fish biomass at one point in time in multiple places.
+Large-scale comparative analyses of these datasets have revealed how fish assemblage composition changes along gradients in fishing pressure [8–10] and abiotic processes (e.g. temperature [11]).
+However, fish biomass is a static snapshot of a coral reef assemblage that fails to capture the growth of targeted populations [12,13] responsible for the rate of biomass production and turnover over days and years [14].
+Analyses of fish biomass alone can also overlook socially-important aspects of reef fisheries, such as the nutrient concentration of fisheries catches [15].
+Considering large-scale associations between production of biomass and nutrients, and how these processes vary between fish species, will more accurately capture potential fisheries service contributions to tropical food systems and inform management of fisheries under pressure from climate change and other anthropogenic impacts.